NativeMoment/BackendInterview/README.md

 ```

 -----------------------
-# Backend for Simple Knowsledage backend
+# Backend for Simple Knowledge Backend

-#### Task 1 [ GRAPH QL ]
+#### Task 4 [ GRAPH QL or RESTfulAPI ]
 1. Import data to database.

-2. Change type primary key from "int" to "UUID" and make sturture for support 2 language.
+2. Change type primary key from "int" to "UUID" and make sturture for supporting 2 languages.

 3. Generate by ORM format output genaral method (GET POST PUT PATCH and DELETE)
     ```